BryanChi/SuperGPT-Website/README.md

-# ChatGPT Enhancer Landing Page
+# SuperGPT Landing Page

-A modern, responsive landing page for the ChatGPT Enhancer Chrome extension.
+A modern, responsive landing page for the SuperGPT Chrome extension.

 ## Overview

-This landing page showcases the features of ChatGPT Enhancer, a Chrome extension that enhances the ChatGPT experience with:
+This landing page showcases the features of SuperGPT, a Chrome extension that enhances the ChatGPT experience with:

 - **Color-coded Backgrounds**: Automatically color-code conversation pairs
 - **Smart Prompt Navigation**: Floating bubble interface for easy prompt jumping